rust-lang/governance/teams/release/charter.md

     * Note that backports are approved by the compiler team for inclusion; the release team only makes the determination of whether to and when to issue the release.

-Notably excluded: release cadence, delaying a stable release.
-(Likely those are consulted on, but decision is not in release).

 ### [Accountable for results](../../common/darci.md#accountable-for-results)